dillacorn/deb12-i3-dots/README.md

 If you ever have an issue with your current TTY you can make more TTYs with CTRL+ALT+F1 F2 F3 F4 F5 or F6.

-No need to thank me thank Linux and say bye to Windows because THIS another reason why Linux is the Goat Operating System of choice!
+No need to thank me thank Linux and say bye to Windows because THIS IS another reason why Linux is the Goat Operating System of choice!

 TL;DR

 Want to keep your display manager?
-Try "ly" -> https://github.com/fairyglade/ly
+Try "ly" -> (github/ly)[https://github.com/fairyglade/ly] by (fairyglade)[https://github.com/fairyglade]

 converting sway config to i3?
 Heres how to check for errors
 -----------------------------------------------------------------------------------------